m10x/sqlite-reader-mcp/README.md

 ## Overview

-`sqlite-reader-mcp` is a Python-based server that provides read-only access to SQLite databases using the FastMCP framework.
-It allows users to execute SELECT queries, list tables, and describe table schemas in a secure manner.
+`sqlite-reader-mcp` is a lightweight MCP server that provides read-only access to SQLite databases.
+It allows users to execute SELECT queries, list tables, and describe table schemas.

 ## Features